PREPARATION FOR THE INSERTION Of AN INTRAGASTRIC BALLOON

 After 6-12 months, the intragastric balloon will be removed endoscopically under local anesthesia.
 Preparation requires that you be on a liquid diet for 3 days prior to the procedure, of which the last 24 hours should only be on clear liquids, followed by fasting from midnight.
 After removal, you will be discharged within an hour.

 RISKS AND COMPLICATIONS OF AN INTRAGASTRIC BALLOON

 All treatment interventions are associated with the risk of complications.
 Although the risk is very small and that every effort will be made to reduce or prevent them.
 Some of the risks are:

 - Gastric ulcer (can be prevented by taking stomach acid medicine).

 - Diarrhea or constipation (can be easily treated with various over-the-counter medications)

 - Acid reflux and heartburn (can be prevented by taking stomach acid medication)

-- Puncture of intragastric balloon and intestinal obstruction (occurs very rarely and is only described as a few cases in the literature)
+- Puncture of intragastric balloon and intestinal obstruction (occurs extremely rarely and only a few cases are described in the literature)

 Please note that not all users will be able to achieve the same results with a GastriBall® Stomach Balloon.